-Teacher Message: Students may set up an account on my website, www.slps-academy.org, for access to all resources available for the Junior class and for the Senior Emergency Medical Technician/Firefighter Academy courses.
+Teacher Message: Students should set up an account on my website, www.slps-academy.org, for access to all resources available for the Junior class and for the Senior Emergency Medical Technician/Firefighter Academy courses.
 The www.slps-academy.org website will provide all the information they need to be successful in class.

 The St Louis Public Schools Fire Academy, with permission from the State of Missouri, Division of Fire Safety, provides all the required training to become a Firefighter (Fire 1 & 2).
 The Fire Academy curriculum covers Hazardous Materials Awareness and Operations, Personal Protective Equipment, Firefighting techniques and other required topics.
 We also provide students the opportunity to assume leadership roles within the class.